Sn00pyW00dst0ck/CEN5035-Project/README.md

 ## Usage

+Clone this repository.
+Create a copy of the `sample.env` file named `.env` and change the JWT secret to a private one.

-Clone this repository, then to build a redistributable, production mode package, utilize `./generate.sh` then `wails build` within your terminal.
+Then to build a redistributable, production mode package, utilize `./generate.sh` then `wails build` within your terminal.
 You will also need to ensure that Kubo version 0.27.0 is installed on your system!

 Then, you can run the executable file/bundle which was generated and the application should open in a desktop window.